Skip to content

 end

-BALANCED+ (global) #diag sys session stat
+BALANCED+ (global) # diagnose sys session stat

 misc info: session_count=75 setup_rate=3 exp_count=0 clash=0

-memory_tension_drop=0 ephemeral=0/126976 removeable=0 exteme_low_mem=0
+memory_tension_drop=0 ephemeral=0/126976 removeable=0 extreme_low_mem=0

 npu_session_count=21